pratham-364/Portfolio-and-Blog-Website/README.md

 > Website name : Pg's Blog
 >
 > Wesite link : www.pgsites.epizy.com
->> Please try refreshing and incoignito mode if the site doesn't load.!
+>> Please try using multiple-refresh or incoignito mode or a different browser if the site doesn't load.

 ### Designed using WordPress and Elementor and a whole lot of plugins.